MaulingMonkey/mmk.keyboard/Readme.md

 # What?
 Why?

-The vanilla browser gamepad APIs are pretty inconsistent about a lot of things.
+The vanilla browser keyboard APIs are pretty inconsistent about a lot of things.
 IE11's keyboardEvent.repeat lies, `.code` may or may not be available - and if present, has different names for the same keys across different browsers, vanilla numpad events are annoying to differentiate from other hotkeys (e.g. `Shift`+`Numpad1` maps to `key: "End"`), etc.) which is annoying for roguelikes...